denstuk/denstuk/README.md

 I'm programmer from Russia.
 Working on backend development using such programming languages as TypeScript and C#.

 #### 🚀 What I'm focusing on:
 Currently improving my ASP.NET and DevOps skills.
 Working on personal ML project and some projects for portfolio.
-Also I'm learning about Theoretical Computer Science.
+Also I'm learning about Theoretical Computer Science with C++.
 Looking at Rust programming language.

 #### 🧰 Languages and Tools:
 <p align="left">